morbargig/MB-CV/README.md

 you need to use your own firebase configuration and change the usernaame in the FirebaseApi api constructor!

+or either use node.js exprees with local or remote mongoDB database and run it with

 to start the project localy you will need to run `npm start`

 to deploy it to heroku you will need to conect to your heroku project and run `npm run herokuPush`